MUNComputerScienceSociety/hackathon-ideas/ideas.md

 > Reimplementation of Submission Script

-Historically, a very hard-to-use submission script has been used to submit projects and assignments to professors in the Computer Science department.
+Historically, a command-line submission script has been used to submit projects and assignments to professors in the Computer Science department.
 Building a better tool with a more friendly UI and a more solid/useful backend (perhaps using Git) would likely speed up the adoption of more